-This pulls the needed images, and starts the wordpress and database containers, as shown in the example below.
+This runs docker-compose up in detached mode, pulls the needed Docker images, and starts the wordpress and database containers, as shown in the example below.

 $ docker-compose up -d Creating network "my_wordpress_default" with the default driver Pulling db (mysql:5.7)...
 5.7: Pulling from library/mysql efd26ecc9548: Pull complete a3ed95caeb02: Pull complete ...
 Digest: sha256:34a0aca88e85f2efa5edff1cea77cf5d3147ad93545dbec99cfe705b03c520de Status: Downloaded newer image for mysql:5.7 Pulling wordpress (wordpress:latest)... latest: Pulling from library/wordpress efd26ecc9548: Already exists a3ed95caeb02: Pull complete 589a9d9a7c64: Pull complete ...
 Digest: sha256:ed28506ae44d5def89075fd5c01456610cd6c64006addfe5210b8c675881aff6 Status: Downloaded newer image for wordpress:latest Creating my_wordpress_db_1 Creating my_wordpress_wordpress_1

 Note: WordPress Multisite works only on ports